Oberhauser-Dev/flutter_release/README.md

 # flutter_release

-A tool for building and publishing Flutter apps, e.g. on GitHub and Google Play Store.
+A tool for building and publishing Flutter apps, e.g. on GitHub, the Google Play Store and Apple's App Store.
 See also the according [GitHub action](https://github.com/marketplace/actions/flutter-release-action).

 ## Example